Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 7. The main factor determining the vertical distribution of plants is:

-a) the amount of light that determines the temperature regime and humidity regime at different levels above the soil surface in the biogeocenosis;
+a) the amount of light that determines the temperature and humidity conditions in the different levels above the soil surface in biogeocenosis;

-b) tough competitive relations between various plant species and their consorts;
+b) strict competitive relationships between different plant species and their consorts;

 c) edaphic, or soil-ground, habitat conditions;